wp-plugins/flyzoo/readme.txt

 * Embeddable Chat Rooms: access a chat room directly by embedding it into a page (PRO Plan)

-* Live Support: simple but effective tool to help customers and increase sales!
+* Live Support: the easiest but most effective tool to make customers happy and increase sales!

 * Track Visitors Live: monitor and chat with your visitors in real-time.